 According to Danthong Breen, chairman of the UCL, 60 per cent of prisoners in the Thailand penal system are incarcerated on drug offences, many of them minor charges.

-The level of drug use in Thailand cannot be judged on the prison population alone, as since 1991 those apprehended with possession or personal use quantities of category 1, 2, or 5 drugs have been ordered to compulsory treatment and rehabilitation centres, provided they were charged with no other jailable offence at the time of their arrest (See excellent report on drug rehabilitation approaches in Thailand and Malaysia: Aljazeera English 101 East, Asia’s speed trap).
+Since 1991 those apprehended in possession or personal use quantities of category 1, 2, or 5 drugs have been ordered to compulsory treatment and rehabilitation centers, provided they were charged with no other jailable offence at the time of their arrest

-Though the number of all people undergoing treatment fell by almost 45 per cent over those in 2008, its figures show that about 80 percent of those undergoing drug rehabilitation were do so for methamphetamine addiction.
+While the number of people undergoing treatment fell by almost 45 per cent over those in 2008, its figures show that about 80 per cent of those undergoing drug rehabilitation were doing so for methamphetamine addiction.

-The GDCP report is just the latest in a series of reports over the last few years to urge a change in the attitude and enforcement policies relating to the illicit drug industry and like those that preceded it is likely to end up on the shelf gathering dust.
+The GCDP report is just the latest report over the last few years to urge a change in the attitude and enforcement policies relating to the illicit drug industry.

-Until the US government stops using its failed anti drugs campaign to control the purse strings on millions of dollars in humanitarian and military aid to developing nations – exercising it’s economic power behind the scenes to shape global treaties — countries such as Thailand and others that rely on this money will be forced to maintain tough anti-drugs policies, depleting huge amounts of money from national coffers against a war that was lost before it even started (See: Leaked cable shows USA influencing Thai law & justice system for 60 years).
+Until the US government stops using its failed anti-drugs campaign to control the purse strings on millions of dollars in humanitarian and military aid — exercising its economic power behind the scenes to shape global treaties — countries such as Thailand and others that rely on this money will be forced to maintain tough anti-drugs policies, draining huge amounts of money from national coffers for a war that was lost before it even started (See: Leaked cable shows USA influencing Thai law & justice system for 60 years).